manoa-exchange/manoa-exchange.github.io/index.md

 Manoa Exchange uses [GitHub Actions](https://github.com/manoa-exchange/manoa-exchange-meteor-app/actions/workflows/ci.yml) to automatically run ESLint and TestCafe each time a commit is made to the default branch.
 You can see the results of all recent "workflows" at [https://github.com/manoa-exchange/manoa-exchange-meteor-app/actions](https://github.com/manoa-exchange/manoa-exchange-meteor-app/actions).

+## Community Feedback
+ - " cool feateres, I was confused signing up and didn't realize I could scroll through the countries at the top"

 ## Developmental Progress